patrickjuchli/basic-ftp/README.md

 `get/set socket`

 Set the socket for the control connection.
-When setting a new socket the current one will *not* be closed because you might be just upgrading the control socket.
-All listeners will be removed, though.
+This will only close the current control socket if the new one is not a TLS upgrade to the current one.

 `get/set dataSocket`